 Space-based applications of burst discs require material solutions designed to withstand aggressive rocket fuels, oxidizers, and other harsh fluids.
 Materials of construction can include aluminum, stainless steel, superalloys, and PTFE.

-Aside from our Human Spaceflight applications, including the International Space Station and the Orion, additional spacecraft, satellites and aircraft that utilize our SAFE-SHEAR™ technology include:
+Aside from our Human Spaceflight applications, including the International Space Station, additional spacecraft, satellites and aircraft that utilize our SAFE-SHEAR™ technology include:

 - RRM3 Orbital Refueling Mission

 - The Cassini Spacecraft

 - The Hubble Space Telescope

 - V-22 Osprey / KC-390